syavorsky/async-pipeline/README.md

 }
 ```

+### Pipeline methods

+- `this.start('event', ...payload)` - start the flow with event `event` and optional payload.
+This will throw if `options.constraints` is set and has no `event` key

+- `this.context(dataObject)` - defines data object available to all handlers through `this.context()`

-Internal events and their payloads:
+### Internal events and their payloads

 - `@end (trace)` - fired once any handler calls `this.end()`.
 Also automatically triggered on unexpected errors
 - `@error (error, trace)` - fired if any handler has thrown or explicitly called `this.end(error)`.
 This will cause an uncaught exception bubbling to the `process` level if no handler registered

+### Handler context methods

 Each handler except ones for internal events has access to following methods exposed though call context.
 Keep in mind that handlers should be defined as `function() {}`, arrow functions would forcefully override the context

-- `this.start('event', ...payload)` - start the flow with event `event` and optional payload.
-This will throw if `options.constraints` is set and has no `event` key

 - `this.end([error])` - end the flow and void all eventual events.
 If `error` passed that it's considered an emergency shutdown.
 In either case if will end up triggering `@end` event

 - `this.emit('event', ...payload)` - cast an event with arbitrary payload.
 This will throw if emitted event is violating `options.constraints`

+- `this.context([dataObject])` - getter/setter for context data kept shared for all handler.
+This should be used wisely though to keep handlers uncoupled

 ## Error handling